-Ongoing developmental contributions to creative interpretation of a script across all three stages of the production process through collaborative work in two production roles.
+Ongoing developmental contributions to the interpretation of a script across all 3 stages of the production process through collaborative work in 2 production roles.
+Analysis and evaluation, supported by relevant documentation of ongoing contribution to all 3 stages of the production process.